decodelabs/greenleaf

 Usage

-Greenleaf provides a PSR-15 middleware that can be used with any PSR-15 compatible framework.
-It will parse the request path and attempt to match it against a set of configured routes.
+The main entry point to use Greenleaf is a PSR-15 middleware that can be used with any PSR-15 compatible framework, such as Harvest.
+It will parse the request and attempt to match it against a set of configured routes.

 Dispatcher

-You can however instantiate the Dispatcher directly and treat it as a standard PSR HTTP Handler.
+While the dispatcher is usually accessed through middleware, you can if needed instantiate the Dispatcher directly and treat it as a standard PSR HTTP Handler.

 use DecodeLabs\Greenleaf;